Trusted computing adds security to server hardware and operating systems. So take the time to learn how -- and when -- to deploy it.

 The Trusted Computing approach to encryption isn't foolproof.
 Any keys created in concert with the TPM (not necessarily just managed by the TPM) are completely unrecoverable if the TPM fails or critical server components, such as the motherboard, are replaced.
 Look for the system or TPM software utilities to create backup or archival keys that can be restored from emergency media like a flash drive.
 Test recovery before TPM rolls out on production servers.

 TPM implementation requires careful hardware management and attention to emergency recovery data.
-If a server motherboard fails, it is not possible to move the old TPM to the new motherboard; the new motherboard will have a new TPM.
+If a server motherboard fails, it is not possible to move the old TPM to the motherboard; the motherboard will have a TPM.
 Any data encrypted under the old TPM will be inaccessible and the OS may not even boot.
 The system will halt and ask for that recovery key that you have saved on emergency media.
 The recovery key will re-enable the TPM and restore encrypted disk access.
-Then, re-create a new set of keys for the new TPM.
+Then, re-create a set of keys for the TPM.

 Starting up TPM